 White: Dissociation, overwhelmed, explosion of emotion to the point of implosion, mental chaos, fear

-Black: Emptiness, vacant, do not exist, emotional death
+Black: Emptiness, vacant, does not exist, emotional death

 Art Therapy Symbols Chart